 Santander bank is conveniently based opposite the Cardiff School of Management building on the Llandaff campus.
-Santander offers an excellent banking service to all students.
 Cardiff Met students are able to open a bank account with Santander very easily with just their student card.
 For information about their range of products available for students, you can visit the branch directly.

 Santander's opening hours are as follows:

-9.00am - 5.00pm weekdays (10.00am - 5.00pm on Wednesday)
+9:00am - 5:00pm Weekdays (1:00pm - 5:00pm on Wednesday)